frobertpixto/MegaCalc/README.md

 - Flipped my algorithm inside-out
 - Reached the 640K limit of MS-DOS

-But I was able to multiply two **500,000** digits numbers in less than 24 hours of computation.
+I was able to multiply two **500,000** digits numbers in less than 24 hours of computation.

 In 1995, I used a Beta of Windows 95 to push that limit and I also made a Windows MegaCalc where the multiplications were interruptible and restartable.